Performing Page Restores

-All editions of SQL Server 2005 and later versions support restoring pages when the database is offline (offline page restore).
-In SQL Server 2005 Enterprise Edition and later versions, if the database is online during a page restore, the database remains online.
+All editions of SQL Server 2005 support restoring pages when the database is offline (offline page restore).
+In SQL Server 2005 Enterprise Edition, if the database is online during a page restore, the database remains online.
 Restoring and recovering a page while the database is online is called an online page restore.

 These page restore scenarios are as follows: